Image Generation from Contextually-Contradictory Prompts: Experiments and Results

 \section{Experiments and Results}

-In this section, we conduct qualitative (Section~\ref{section:Qualitative_Results}) and quantitative (Section~\ref{section:Quantitative_Results}) comparisons to assess the effectiveness of our method, along with ablation study (Section~\ref{section:Ablation_Studies}) to evaluate the contribution of individual components.
-We also present some limitations of our method (Section~\ref{section:limitation}).
+In this section, we evaluate SAP through qualitative (Section~\ref{section:Qualitative_Results}) and quantitative (Section~\ref{section:Quantitative_Results}) comparisons.
+We further conduct ablation studies (Section~\ref{section:Ablation_Studies}) on component contributions and robustness, followed by a discussion on the limitations of our method.

-\paragraph{\textbf{Implementation Details.}} We use the state-of-the-art text-to-image model FLUX.1~[dev]~\cite{flux2024} and GPT-4o as LLM to demonstrate the effectiveness of our approach.
-Inference is performed using $T=50$ sampling steps.
-In all experiments, we guide the LLM to limit the number of proxy prompts generated during decomposition to a maximum of three per input prompt.
-We use the baselines hyperparameters as appeared in their original papers or implementation.
-To ensure a fair comparison, we also use $T=50$ sampling steps for all baseline methods.